Your Quick Answer:

 1. Reactions to Story

 Facebook ranks the story viewers based on certain activities and interactions.
 Whenever you’re opening the list of viewers to see who has viewed your story, you’ll always find there the names of the ones who have reacted to your story are placed at the top of the list.
-The viewers’ list is never arranged by the time of viewing the story or alphabetically.

 Facebook allows users to react to the story that he or she views.
 The reactions are sent to the profile owner and are visible on the viewers’ list.
 But all the viewers do not react to stories or replies.
 Only a few friends send reactions to stories.
-Their names appear before others on the list.
-Therefore, at the top of the viewers’ list, you’ll always find the names of the viewers who have either replied or reacted to your story.

-2. Interaction
+2. Interaction you made

 As the viewers’ lists are arranged according to your interactions with your friends, the ones with whom you interact the most are placed at the top of the list.